 3 Starting in 2002-2003, schools that do not meet the performance and growth requirements are placed in School Improvement.

 4 Starting in 2002-2003, schools were required to make their Adequate Yearly Progress (AYP) for both the subgroup component and the SPS component.

-School Characteristics and Accountability Information of Red River Parish
+School Characteristics and Accountability Information of St. John the Baptist Parish